-Make the following inspections before starting your Sulzer Type L pump:
+Make the following inspections before starting your PACO Type KP Double Suction Centrifugal Split Case Pump:

-- Make sure all wiring connections to the motor (and starting device) match the wiring diagram and produce clockwise rotation as viewed from the back of the motor. - □ If the motor has been in storage for an extended length of time, either before or after installation, refer to motor instructions before starting. - Check voltage, phase, and line circuit frequency with the motor data plate. - □ Turn rotating element by hand to make sure it rotates freely. - Tighten plugs in gauge and drain taps.
-If pump is fitted with pressure gauges, keep gauge cocks closed when not in use.

-□ Check suction and discharge piping for leaks, and make sure all flange bolts are securely tightened.
+- Make sure the suction and discharge piping has been cleaned and flushed to remove dirt and debris before operating pump. - Make sure all wiring connections to the motor (and starting device) match the wiring diagram and produce proper rotation. - ☐ If the motor has been in storage for an extended length of time, either before or after installation, refer to motor instructions before starting. - ☐ Check the voltage, phase, and line circuit frequency with the motor nameplate. - ☐ Turn rotating element by hand to make sure it rotates freely. - ☐ Tighten plugs in gauge and drain taps.
+If the pump is fitted with pressure gauges, keep gauge clocks closed when not in use. - Recheck the motor to pump alignment per Coupling Alignment, M, section . - ☐ Check suction and discharge piping for leaks, and make sure all flange bolts are securely tightened.